This blog is updated annually to reflect the latest OSHA regulations and penalty amounts, ensuring you have the most accurate information.

 Be prepared to supply: Business name; names of employees affected; location and time of the incident, brief description of the incident; contact person and phone number.

 The Occupational Safety and Health Administration (OSHA) is the federal agency responsible for overseeing workplace safety.
-The organization also enforces safety protocols and levies citations and fines for companies violating one of the industry safety requirements.
+OSHA violations occur when employers fail to meet federal safety standards, and they can result in citations, penalties and increased scrutiny during inspections.

 What Are OSHA Violations?

-An OSHA violation occurs when a company or employee willingly or unknowingly ignores potential and real safety hazards.
-A violation does not always mean an incident occurred; it can also be substantiated during the OSHA inspection process.
+An OSHA violation occurs when a company or employee willingly or unknowingly ignores potential or real workplace hazards.
+A violation does not always mean an incident occurred, it can also be substantiated during the OSHA inspection process.

 Depending on the severity of the infraction, the company can receive a citation or fine.